anumshk27/TPLMaps/README.md

 > sudo gem install cocoapods

-Create a Podfile for the Google Maps SDK for iOS and use it to install the API and its dependencies:
+Create a Podfile for the TPLMaps SDK for iOS and use it to install the API and its dependencies:

 1. If you don't have an Xcode project yet, create one now and save it to your local machine.
 (If you're new to iOS development, create a Single View Application.)